rasshhe/ai-reccommendor/README.md

 ## Features
 Task Classification
-- Accepts any user-defined task as input (e.g., "write an essay", "remove background")
+- Accepts any user-defined task as input (e.g., "write an essay", "generate a photo")
 - Classifies the task into predefined categories stored in a JSON file

 AI Tool Recommendation